chrisgoun/pulpfriction/README.md

 # Pulp Friction
 This repository contains an application developed to empower discoverability between part-time job workers and freelancers/ business owners as part of a [student entrepreneurship contest.](https://jagreece.org/programs/virtual_business/)

-# Data managment
+# Data management
-Data are being stored using [google Firebase](https://firebase.google.com/) as a database and it's availiable API's for password security and account managment.
+Data are being stored using [google Firebase](https://firebase.google.com/) as a database and its available APIs for password security and account management.

 # Structural model
-The structural model used is the following: MainActivity class is the first activity being called on launch and is responsible for auto-login anf registration flows.
+The structural model used is the following: MainActivity class is the first activity being called on launch and is responsible for auto-login and registration flows.

-Res package contains ui images and xml layouts used by the app.
+Res package contains UI images and XML layouts used by the app.

-Objects package contains custom objects that help manage informations stored locally and on the database.We can use the objects created from these classes to get the wanted information.
+Objects package contains custom objects that help manage information stored locally and on the database.
+We can use the objects created from these classes to get the wanted information.

 Fragments package contains all fragments used by the app.